-How great is it that we live right next door to the Winter Strawberry Capital of the World – Plant City!
-That means we have an abundance of U-Pick Strawberry farms within an hour’s drive.
-Strawberry picking is a GREAT family activity to do with kids.
+How great is it that we live right next door to the Winter Strawberry Capital of the World – Plant City, Florida!
+That means we have an abundance of Plant City Strawberries and U-Pick Strawberry farms within an hour’s drive.
+Strawberry picking in Florida is a GREAT family activity to do with kids.
 The berries grow in raised beds on the ground (unless they are hydroponic) so they are easy for kids to reach.

-Don’t miss our Strawberry Picking Tips at the bottom of this post, and stay tuned for blueberry and peach U-pick guides coming later this spring.
-If you’re looking for fresh produce, there are also numerous Farmers Markets happening weekly around Polk County, you can find them all in our Farmers Market Guide or in our Directory.
+Don’t miss our Strawberry Picking Tips at the bottom of this post, and check out our Blueberry and Peach U-pick Guides, as well as a list of Sunflower Farms.
+If you’re looking for fresh produce, there are also numerous Farmers Markets happening weekly around Polk County, you can find them all in our Farmers Market Guide.

-Map of U-Pick Strawberry Farms in Central Florida
+Map of Strawberry Farms in Plant City + Central Florida

 Strawberry Picking Tips

-- Check the Farm’s website or Facebook page the day before or day of your visit to confirm hours
+- Check the local Farm’s website or Facebook page the day before or day of your visit to confirm hours for picking berries.

 - Pick early in the morning when it is still cool.